2lian/Motion-Stack/docs/source/index.rst

        |doit|
        |test|

-Modular walking robots with distributed computation, or a simple robotic arm, seamlessly bring robots to life with just a URDF!
-Built for maximum flexibility, ease of use, and source-code customization.
+From modular robots with distributed computation, to a simple robotic arm, this package provides control for (multi-)limbed systems.
+The goal of the project is maximum flexibility reflecting the flexibility of modular robotics, while abstracting away the complexity of such systems.

 .. toctree::
     :maxdepth: 1